SchwarzIT/onyx/SECURITY.md

 ## Supported Versions

 onyx is currently still in beta development.
-Once we published 1.0.0 of our packages, we'll show the information on wich versions of which packages are being supported with security updates below.
+Once we published 1.0.0 of our packages, we'll show the information on which versions of which packages are being supported with security updates below.

 ## Reporting a Vulnerability